rochards/learning-cs/operating-systems/README.md

 - `gdb <file-name>`: to debug a compiled program.
 And after you executed it, you may type:
   - `start`: to begin the debugging;
   - `n`: to execute the next code instruction;
-  - `info registers`: to show the registers and current information holded by those. :bulb: if you see a register pc or rip, those are the program counter (PC) or (Register Instruction Pointer);
+  - `info registers`: to show the registers and current information holded by those. :bulb: if you see a register pc or rip, those are the program counter (PC) or (Register Instruction Pointer).
-  - `